conker84/cy2py/README.md

 ## Example

-Under the example directory you'll find a Google Colab notebook that shows how to use cy2py in order to dive into a Neo4j crime dataset showing also how is easy to seamlessly leverage other visualization libraries such as Ploty.
+Under the examples directory you'll find a Google Colab notebook that shows how to use cy2py in order to dive into a Neo4j crime dataset showing also how is easy to seamlessly leverage other visualization libraries such as Ploty.